Stephanie Behm Cross

 - Biography

-Stephanie Behm Cross is an associate professor in the Department of Middle and Secondary Education in the College of Education & Human Development.
-Her scholarly work focuses on urban teacher preparation and whiteness in K-12 and university settings.
+Stephanie Behm Cross is an associate professor at Georgia State University in the College of Education & Human Development.
+Her scholarly work focuses on urban teacher preparation, whiteness in K-12 and university settings, shared leadership and reimagined structures in grant-funded work, and collaborative work across institutions.

-Cross’ most recent research, funded through a multi-year Department of Education grant, investigates the impact of a three-year residency program–Collaboration and Reflection to Enhance Atlanta Teacher Effectiveness–on teachers’ retention, satisfaction, and overall critical consciousness.
-Using critical co-ethnography, and drawing on both Critical Whiteness Studies and Critical Race Theory, Cross and her colleagues investigate the overall culture and equity-centered practices within this teacher residency program.
+Cross’ most recent research, funded through a multi-year Department of Education grant, investigates the impact of a three-year residency program on teachers’ retention, satisfaction, and overall critical consciousness.
+Using critical ethnography, and drawing on both Critical Whiteness Studies and Critical Race Theory, Cross and her colleagues investigate the overall culture and justice-centered practices within the program, with a particular focus on understanding practices, policies, and forms of engagement that prioritize racial justice.

-Cross coordinates the Ph.D. in Teaching and Learning, Teaching and Teacher Education concentration and works closely with undergraduate students enrolled in the B.S.E. degree program in Middle Level Education.
-She teaches undergraduate teacher preparation courses on human diversity, power, and oppression in schools, middle level curriculum and pedagogical practices, and critical issues in middle grades education.
-She also teaches doctoral seminars in urban teacher education.
-She previously worked as a middle grades mathematics teacher and implemented project-based, integrated curriculum across multiple grades at her school.
+Cross is the co-founder and co-director of the Center for Equity and Justice in Teacher Education at GSU.
+She also coordinates the Ph.D. in Teaching and Learning, Teaching and Teacher Education concentration and works closely with undergraduate students enrolled in Middle Level Education program.
+She teaches undergraduate courses on human diversity, power, and oppression in schools, innovative pedagogical practices, and critical issues in schools/schooling.
+She also teaches doctoral seminars in urban teacher education and research methods.

 - Publications